 If you’ve traveled solo but only close to home, your learning curve is on the other side of the coin.
 Your challenge will be to negotiate transportation and foreign currency but you will feel pretty comfortable with being alone.

-In both cases, I suggest a destination with a familiar culture and language.
-For North Americans, Britain is a great destination but there are others such as Amsterdam where English is widely spoken.
+In both cases, I suggest that the best destination has a familiar culture and language.
+For North Americans, Britain is a great idea but there are others such as Amsterdam where English is widely spoken.

 Once you’ve traveled solo both home and abroad, you’re really ready to broaden your horizons and explore more challenging destinations.
 But where.
 This is my challenge.
 With limited time and money, where to go.

-This year I have already gone to two countries which are slightly more challenging for solo travelers than Britain but certainly not too much so.
+One of my first trips that was on the more adventurous side was Chile.
 Chile is a great destination in South America.
 Santiago is sophisticated with an excellent transit system, wonderful restaurants and great public spaces.
 From there I traveled by bus to Puerto Montt to take the Navimag Ferry to Patagonia.
 To learn how to travel to Patagonia read: How to Travel Solo to Patagonia: Top 10 Tips.
 Chile is an easy stretch for experienced solo travelers.

 What’s Your Best Destination?

-There is truly a best destination for every level of solo travel experience and every interest.
+There is truly a best destination for solo travelers of every level of experience and every interest.
 What’s your best destination?